 - Southern Tea Room Dinner & Tour of Sidney Lanier Cottage, Macon

 This morning we drive to Macon, ‘Heart of Georgia’ in the geographical centre of the state.
-Following lunch in downtown Macon, we will take a guided tour with David A. Davis, professor of southern literature at Mercer University.
-David will show us the home of Ellen Craft, a runaway slave who wrote her autobiography Running 1,000 Miles for Freedom, an historic African American neighbourhood, an old post office named for the first black chaplain in the US army, and other interesting sites associated with films and local authors.
+Following lunch, we will take a guided tour of Macon including the home of Ellen Craft, a runaway slave who wrote her autobiography Running 1,000 Miles for Freedom, an historic African American neighbourhood, an old post office named for the first black chaplain in the US army, and other interesting sites associated with films and local authors.

 Tennessee Williams enjoyed the hospitality of his friend Wallace McCaw (who invented Crisco, the first vegetable oil shortening) when he stayed at what is now known as the McCaw-Massee House in the 1950s, and it was there he wrote his play Cat on a Hot Tin Roof.
 This was his personal favourite amongst his works and it won him the Pulitzer Prize for Drama in 1955.
 Subject to permission by the owners, we also hope to visit this ‘birthplace’ of that famous play about a Southern family in crisis.